CHEST WALL PAIN

 All information in this article is for educational purposes only.
 It is not for the diagnosis, treatment, prescription or cure of any disease or health condition.

-Chest wall pain is a very common and totally benign type of pain that occurs often during nutritional balancing programs.
+Chest wall pain is a very common and totally benign type of pain.
 This article discusses its causes and what to do about it.

 Definition of chest wall pain: It is excessive tension of the intercostal muscles.
 These are small muscles that criss-cross between the ribs.